Oil & Gas Companies

 - Truck and vehicle accidents

 Many accidents like these can be prevented if employers, manufacturers, and others take necessary precautions.
-Because they are largely preventable, it’s unacceptable when an oil and gas company allows one to happen without taking responsibility for their lapses.
-However, oil and gas companies are powerful and have legions of lawyers who are ready to deny responsibility and force injured workers to handle recovery on their own.
+Because they are largely preventable, it’s unacceptable when an oil and gas company allows one to happen without taking responsibility.
+However, oil and gas companies are powerful and have legions of lawyers ready to deny responsibility and force injured workers to recover independently.

 Arnold & Itkin stands up to large oil and gas companies, including the following: